10 Pro Petty Cash Tips

 When you turn in your PC to the office, MAKE SURE you get a receipt for the PC you just handed in AND make sure you copy the envelope, plus its contents, before you hand it over or slip it under the door of accounting.

 Get prior approval from the UPM or accountant to shop at a flea market where you will likely get flaky or no receipts.

 MOST IMPORTANTLY NEVER PAY FOR LABOR, RENTALS OR A DEPOSIT WITH CASH.
 Many producers will stiff you for the cash if you can't get it back.

 Don't use pen on the parts of the receipts you want to see later.
 The ink will make the thermal paper turn black and it spreads like a fresh tattoo in sea water.

 Highlighter does not help make your receipts more readable.
 Over a few weeks the ink turns black and obscures the detail below and will make your receipt invalid.

 Keep your receipts as flat as possible and not all crumbled up in the bottom of your bag or in your pocket, where they might get damp from a spilled drink or swamp ass on hot day.

-Wherever you put tape, even clear tape, the thermal ink will fade within a few weeks to the point where the ink will go away entirely.
+Wherever you put tape, even clear tape, on a receipt - if the tape is touching any of the print, the thermal ink will fade within a few weeks to the point where the ink will go away entirely.